 Marketing strategies to boost online course sales

 Next, we asked Justin to share some of the ways that he’s been promoting his online courses and generating sales.
-Here are a few of his preferred marketing strategies:
+Here are a few of his preferred course marketing strategies:

 1. Share your content on social media